Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 ```bash
 RunPCA
 ```
-Performs principal component analysis to reduce dimensionality of data
+Performs principal component analysis to reduce the dimensionality of data
 ```bash
 RunTSNE
 ```